The Brown measure of a sum of two free random variables, one of which is triangular elliptic: Extension of subordination functions to unbounded operators

-We denote $X= $ and $Y= $.
-By the similar result for bounded operators, then, $X, Y$ are free with amalgamation over $M_2(\mathcal B)$ with respect to $M_2(\mathbb E) = $.
 The following result is an extension of Voiculescu's subordination functions \cite{DVV-general} in the operator-valued framework (see also \cite{Biane1997b}).
 The method is adapted from the approach used in \cite{BelinschiTR2018-sub-operator-valued}.
-It is essentially covered by \cite[Corollary 6.6]{BelinschiV2017hyperbolic}, and by Williams \cite{Williams2017}, but we provide here a more elementary argument.
+It is essentially covered by \cite[Corollary 6.6]{BelinschiV2017hyperbolic} and by Williams \cite{Williams2017}, but we provide here a more elementary argument.
 The reader is referred to \cite[Section 2]{BelinschiTR2018-sub-operator-valued} for some details.